 - Interest rates are higher

 In India, it is compulsory to get your car insured, as mentioned earlier.
-One can opt for a comprehensive policy as well to insure all additional requirements.
+One can opt for a comprehensive policy as well to ensure all additional requirements.
 The following factors impact the insurance worthiness of a buyer and also, determine the premium policies to some extent:

 - Car model: If the car has phased out the premiums will be higher.